 Homeschool Share is one of my favorite sites for free printables, lapbooks, and unit studies.

-- join a co-op (or create a group of friends)
+- join a co-op (or create one with a group of friends)

 - borrow books